ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 [def]: power_bi_visualizations/2_dying_likelihood_by_country_top_10.png

-*The bar chart visualizes the top 10 countries having the highest probability of dying due to covid.*
+*The bar chart visualizes the top 10 countries having the highest probability of dying due to COVID-19.*

 **Insights:**
-The output offer the following top 4 insights
+The output offers the following top 4 insights

 - ***Yemen:*** Yemen has the highest death percentage among the listed countries, standing at approximately 18.07%.
 Despite a relatively lower total number of cases, the impact of COVID-19 on Yemen's population in terms of fatalities is significant, indicating potential challenges in healthcare infrastructure and response measures.